Silver Alert Issued - 44News | Evansville, IN

 A Statewide Silver Alert has been declared.

-The Fort Wayne Police Department is investigating the disappearance of Jack Hevel, an 81 year old white male, 5 feet 8 inches tall, 165 pounds, gray hair with hazel eyes, last seen wearing a plaid short sleeved button up shirt over a gold t-shirt, brown shorts, and driving a silver 2000 Chevy S10 truck with Indiana license plate TK133LRV.
-Jack has a tattoo on his upper right arm that says “Nancy” and a skull and cross bones on his upper left arm.
+The Fort Wayne Police Department is investigating the disappearance of Caitlyn Marie Baker, a 17 year old white female, 5 feet 6 inches tall, 130 pounds, blonde hair with green eyes, last seen wearing a black t-shirt and grey sweatpants, and driving or riding in a black 2003 Ford Focus with Ohio license plate number FPF2387.

-Jack is missing from Fort Wayne, Indiana which is 126 miles northeast of Indianapolis and was last seen on Thursday, September 12, 2019 at 1:00 pm.
-He is believed to be in extreme danger and may require medical assistance.
+Caitlyn is missing from Fort Wayne, Indiana which is 129 miles northeast of Indianapolis and was last seen on Wednesday, September 18, 2019 at 9:30 am.
+She is believed to be in extreme danger and may require medical assistance.

+Caitlyn may be in the company of Sophia Lanae Kline, a 16 year old white female, 5 feet 4 inches tall, 110 pounds, brown hair with brown eyes.
+Sophia is missing out of Ohio.

 This concludes this Silver Alert.